rgl/awx-vagrant/README.md

 Use the `admin`/`admin` credentials.

-Select one of the Templates and click their Launch (rocket icon) button to excute a playbook.
+Select one of the Templates and click their Launch (rocket icon) button to execute a playbook.

 Follow the next section to manually configure AWX in a similar way as the [awx.yml playbook](playbooks/project/awx.yml).